 Business Auto Insurance is something to consider even if your work doesn’t specifically involve trucks, vans or trailers.
 If you or an employee have a serious accident driving a personal vehicle on company business – visiting a client, picking up office supplies – or driving a company-titled vehicle to or from work, the company is liable for any damage caused.
 In fact the injured party can sue the driver personally and your company.

 What level of business auto coverage do you need?

 Local expertise and experience from Rural Mutual experts

-Local Rural Mutual Insurance agents can help you determine what level of business auto coverage you need, based on what vehicles you have and how they are used in your work, such as:
+Local Rural Mutual Insurance agents can help you determine what level of commercial auto coverage you need, based on what vehicles you have and how they are used in your work, such as:

 - Does is make financial sense to carry full coverage only for your newer vehicles and liability policies for the older vehicles you use in your work?

 - What’s the recommended dollar amount of coverage you need for a home-based business for which vehicle use is incidental vs. a small business that needs vehicles to carry out its work, such as a landscaping firm?